Code-Institute-Submissions/TravelSafeMalariaMap/README.md

 ----
 ## Wireframe

-The wireframe for thi sproject is under images folder.
+The wireframe for this project is under images folder.

 ----
 ## Features